-Evertiq - First Sensor Expands Collaboration with Automation Specia...
+Evertiq - First Sensor expands collaboration with automation specia...

 © First Sensor Business | August 26, 2019

-First Sensor Expands Collaboration with Automation Specialist
+First Sensor expands collaboration with automation specialist

 First Sensor AG is expanding its collaboration with a German group in the field of control and automation technology.
 To this end, the sensor specialist has started series production of a customer-specific pressure sensor solution.